argonjs/docs/_tutorial/part9.md

 ---
 layout: page
-title: COMING SOON Tutorial 9 - argon.js in Other Browsers
+title: 'Part 9: argon.js in Other Browsers'
-permalink: /tutorials/tutorial9
-nav_order: 59
-nav_subpage: 1
 ---

 Tutorial on how to properly deal with other browsers, leveraging custom realities, idea of "browser defaults" and still keeping the user in control